-&lt;sup>1 The state of New Jersey allows us to monitor for some substances less than once per year because the concentrations of these substances do not change frequently.
+1 The state of New Jersey allows us to monitor for some substances less than once per year because the concentrations of these substances do not change frequently.
 Some of our data, though representative, is more than one year old.

-&lt;sup>2 The above results were collected from a well water source within the South Orange Village water system, sampled by the East Orange Water Commission (EOWC) in 2015.
+2 The above results shown for the year 2015 were collected from a well water source within the South Orange Village water system, sampled by the East Orange Water Commission (EOWC) in 2015.